 Our mental health resources are written by psychiatrists and include guidance on self-care and treatment options.
 Each resource also includes a list of organisations and services that can provide more direct support.

-Please also see this new blog post by Dr Mani Krishnan: A psychiatrist’s guide to overcoming loneliness and protecting our mental wellbeing this Christmas.
+Please also see our new blog post by Dr Mani Krishnan: A psychiatrist’s guide to overcoming loneliness and protecting our mental wellbeing this Christmas.

 If you’re feeling desperate, it’s important to let someone know how you feel.
 If possible, speak to friends or to a family member or carer.
 Alternatively, you can contact one of the free helplines below for support:

 - Samaritans: call 116 123 (24/7) or email firstname.lastname@example.org

 - Saneline: leave a message at 07984 967 708 or email email@example.com

 In an emergency, those in the UK can call 999.

 Please note that the College will be closed between 23 December and 3 January.